 Plus, any metal objects inside the wood, such as nails, will be protected from rusting.

 Wipe away the residue, and the wood is now prepared.

-Every few months you should repeat the process to avoid the wood from splintering again.
+Every few months, you should repeat the process to prevent the wood from splintering again.